JaysonAllman/DTSC-Fraud-Project/README.md

 ## Clear Findings

 The **Fraud Trends Dashboard** enables organizations and analysts to **quickly identify trends, recurring fraud types, and emerging threats** over time without manually reading IC3 reports.
 By aggregating keyword occurrences and using AI-generated summaries, users can make data-driven decisions and detect patterns in cybercrime activities.
+Our Semantic Search allows users to answer there own questions by searching it themselces.

 ### Key Insights

 - **Most Common Fraud Types:** The dashboard highlights the top fraud types per year, quarter, or All time, such as phishing, malware, and extortion.
 - **Keyword Trends:** Keyword aggregation allows tracking of specific fraud-related terms over time.
 For example, mentions of "phishing" increased from 14 in Jan–Feb 2023 to 170 in 2023 overall.
 - **LLM Summaries:** AI-generated narratives summarize large volumes of reports, highlighting significant patterns and emerging threats in a human-readable format.
+- **Semantic Search:** Using embeddings stored in Supabase, the dashboard enables similarity-based search over PDF summaries and report narratives—allowing users to retrieve the most relevant fraud reports based on meaning, not just keywords.

 ### Example Visual
 **Analysis of All Time Fraud Trends**